 Applicants to English master's degree programs must possess a bachelor's degree, and some schools require English as the applicants' major.
 Writing submissions may also be required along with Graduate Record Examination scores.
+Program curricula may vary based on the degree concentration chosen by the student.
+All students, however, typically have to complete some courses on topics such as British and American literature, literary criticism and research methods.
+Common coursework includes:

 - Old English